peng8350/flutter_pulltorefresh/README.md

 a widget provided to the flutter scroll component drop-down refresh and pull up load.support android and ios.
 If you are Chinese,click here([中文文档](https://github.com/peng8350/flutter_pulltorefresh/blob/master/README_CN.md))

+(Suspend maintenance until 12 months after the end of the postgraduate entrance examination.)

 ## Features
 * Android and iOS both spported